Biden takes hit for Maui wildfire response

 “This administration is pretty good at taking the valid in criticism and responding, but not getting distracted by criticism for criticism’s sake.
 This is a critical skill when governing and responding to a tragedy like this,” he added.

-Criswell, when asked about a presidential visit to Maui on Monday, told reporters that the president has given her the space to bring in personnel and responders to make sure everyone is accounted for on the ground.
+Criswell, when asked Monday about a presidential visit to Maui, told reporters that the president has given her the space to bring in personnel and responders to make sure everyone is accounted for on the ground.

 “Right now, we want to make sure that they have, you know, all of the resources and the space that they need and not disrupt operations right now,” she said.